fqntom2625/fqntom2625/README.md

 I'm interested in game development

-I'm currently studying Unity on my own and also studying 3D modeling using Blender.
+I'm currently studying how to make a website

 ### How to reach me
 instagram : https://www.instagram.com/l_dont_be1ong_here/